johnwcowan/r7rs-work/ProcessesCowan.md

 If the implementation does not make use of asynchronous I/O under the covers, then the use of `select` to decide which pipe is ready to be read or written is advisable.

+`(with-process-runner `*proc*`)`

+Creates a process-runner, an opaque object with which newly created processes can be registered.
+The procedure *proc* is invoked on the process runner.
+When *proc* returns, `with-process-runner` waits for all registered processes to terminate and then returns a list of the processes in arbitrary order.

+A process is registered by specifying a `runner` key in the setup dictionary whose value is the process-runner.
+Unless the `group` key specifies otherwise, all registered processes run in the same newly created process group.

 ## The setup dictionary